mathesar-foundation/mathesar-wiki/team/guide/tools.md

 # Documents
 ## Figma
-We use Figma to create, share, and comment on design documents.
+We use Figma and FigJam to create, share, and comment on design and brainstorming documents.

+## Balsamiq Cloud
+We use Balsamiq Cloud to create and share low-fidelity wireframes.

 ## Google Drive
 We have a `Mathesar` Google Drive where we put documents.
 We don't use this a lot since most of our documents are public.